Conight/RemoteDock/README.md

 APIs, data models, protocol behavior, and packaging may change between early releases.

-## First Launch On macOS
+## First Launch on macOS

 Early builds may not be notarized.
-If macOS reports that `RemoteDock.app` is damaged or cannot be opened after installation, the app bundle may still have Apple's quarantine attribute attached.
+If macOS blocks the app after installation, the app bundle may still have Apple's quarantine attribute attached.

 Only run the following command for a build you downloaded from a source you trust: